AstraZeneca/ToPModel/README.md

 **Installation**

+Below download times should only take a few seconds.

 1. Download and uncompress simdata.zip to obtain simdata.csv.
 This provides simulated participant level data to fit a ToP model similar to the manuscript.
 2. Download ToPModel.sas.
 This provides SAS code to fit the ToP model to simdata.csv and generate efficacy point estimates and bootstrapped two-sided 90% confidence intervals.